achimoraites/achimoraites.github.io/src/routes/blog/github-actions-tips-and-tricks.md

 In order for it to work we need to:

-1. an npm config file 🦄
+1. Create an npm config file 🦄
    - includes the configuration for our private github packages
    - we will take the PAT TOKEN from an env variable
    - we can name it anything that we want
    - place it in the project root folder
 2. set our action to use our npm config file ✨
-3. create a PAT TOKEN
+3. Generate a PAT TOKEN
-4. place the PAT TOKEN in our repository secrets
+4. Place the PAT TOKEN in our repository secrets

 Lets have a look at a case where we are using private github packages